Dauphin Island, also known as the Sunset Capital of Alabama, is one of the most idyllic beach getaways in the south.

 With the recent migration of Pelican Island merging with the public shoreline, the pier is now on dry land.

-The structure has been reutilized as a picnic and sightseeing spot due to its rustic setting.
+Due to its rustic setting, the structure has been reutilized as a picnic and sightseeing spot.

-After the 4th July festivities, the island descends at the coast for the Alabama Deep Sea Fishing Rodeo.
+After the 4th of July festivities, the island descends on the coast for the Alabama Deep Sea Fishing Rodeo.

 Yes, it is as wild and competitive as it sounds.

-The Mardi Gras celebrations are also a big thing, with bright parades and floats and crowds gathering at the Bienville Boulevard for a day on the town.
+The Mardi Gras celebrations are also big, with bright parades and floats and crowds gathering at Bienville Boulevard for a day on the town.

 After a day of exploring the island, you are bound to feel drained and craving something cool and fresh.

-The Pelican Pub will restore your energy right back with a refreshing beer and delicious food.
+Pelican Pub will restore your energy with a refreshing beer and delicious dishes.

-A favorite with the locals and visitors, the pub has excellent staff and food.
+A favorite among locals and visitors, the pub is loved for its excellent staff and food.

-Feast on the spicy tacos, filling burritos, and all other Mexican wonders after a day of exploring the nooks and corners of the island.
+Feast on Miguel's Beach'n Baja's spicy tacos, filling burritos, and all other Mexican wonders after a day of exploring the island's nooks and crannies.